ahahahahah1/CS253-Software-Development/README.md

 ## Assignments
 The problem statements for the assignments in brief are (the complete problem statements can be found in the respective directory):
 * C++ Programming Assignment: To create a terminal application based on OOP principles that would maintain a list of planets, passengers and astronauts and enable them to manage their tickets with operations such as getList(), book(), delete() etc.
-* Shell Scripting Assignment: To create scripts to perform searching operations using grep.
+* Shell Scripting Assignment: To create scripts to perform searching operations using grep and some other manipulations.
 * Python Programming Assignment: To create a binary classfication model for four labels to predict cancer given a set of 32 features.